Long periods during the menstrual cycle: is this normal?

-What are periods long periods?
-Why do some menstruating women experience periods heavier periods lasting up to ten days?
-Are there any solutions to avoid periods lasting too long?
+What are long periods?
+Why do some menstruating women have heavier periods that last up to ten days?
+Are there solutions to prevent periods lasting too long?
 The Elia team sheds light on these questions!

-Long periods are defined by an abnormally long duration of periods.
-From a medical point of view, excessive blood loss is defined as consecutive periods lasting more than 8 days.
-On average, a woman has periods lasting 5 to 8 days, and loses around 60ml of blood each cycle.
-Both the duration of bleeding and the abundance of flow vary from one woman to another.
-However, menorrhagia should be a warning sign and may even be a symptom of a periods disorder.
+Long periods are defined as abnormally long periods.
+From a medical point of view, excessively long periods are defined as consecutive periods lasting more than 8 days.
+On average, a woman has her periods for 5 to 8 days and loses around 60ml of blood each cycle.
+The duration of bleeding and the amount of flow vary from one woman to another.
+However, menorrhagia should raise your alarm and may even be a symptom of a menstrual disorder.

-The women concerned often have hormonal imbalances, and suffer from pain and an abundant, even hemorrhagic, flow.
-If the period lasts more than 8 days, we speak of menorrhagia.
-If the phenomenon recurs with each cycle, we advise you to consult your GP or gynecologist.
-Let the Elia team guide you through the main causes of this periods disorder.
+Women who experience long periods often suffer from hormonal imbalances, pain and a heavy, even haemorrhagic flow.
+If menstruation lasts more than 8 days, we speak of menorrhagia.
+If the phenomenon recurs with each cycle, we recommend you consult your GP or gynecologist.
+Let the Elia team guide you through the main causes of this menstrual disorder.

 Puberty or pre-menopause

-Puberty and menopause or pre-menopause are times when changes in the body's hormone levels lead to imbalances and symptoms that affect the length of cycles, the volume of blood loss and also the continuity of menstruation.
-During these periods, some women have the impression that periods never stops.
-During the pre-menopause, it's not uncommon to have menstrual cycles in which there is no ovulation, allowing theendometrium, the lining of the uterus, to develop more than normal.
+Puberty and menopause or pre-menopause are times when changes in the body's hormone levels lead to imbalances and symptoms that affect cycle length, the volume of blood loss and the continuity of menstruation.
+Some women have the impression during these periods that their periods just won 't stop.
+During the pre-menopause, it's not uncommon to have menstrual cycles with an absence of ovulation, allowing theendometrium, the lining of the uterus, to develop more than it should.
 When the endometrium is evacuated by the uterus, blood loss will be more abundant and persistent than usual.
-It's perfectly normal to have occasional long menstrual cycles, particularly in adolescence and before the menopause.
+It's perfectly normal to experience long menstrual cycles from time to time, particularly in adolescence and before the menopause.

-The copper IUD, or intrauterine device, can cause symptoms such as menorrhagia to set in.
-In fact, the introduction into the uterus of a foreign body surrounded by copper will cause inflammation of the endometrium and therefore of the amount of blood flowing out.
+The copper IUD, or intrauterine device, can be the cause of symptoms such as menorrhagia.
+This is because the introduction of a foreign body surrounded by copper into the uterus causes inflammation of the endometrium, which in turn increases the amount of blood flow.
 The more inflamed, thicker and more numerous the endometrium, the longer menstruation lasts.
 You may even experience spotting outside your menstrual periods.
 Some women feel that their periods never end.

 Taking medication